MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 ## Where Overleaf thrives
 - Can write comments in a Google-docs-like manner
+- (Latex property) Consumes much less RAM.
+Obsidian consumes a lot of RAM when the note is very large and contains objects that require rendering (e.g., embedded notes).
+There is a workaround in this tool for such cases.
 - More distraction-free, since one can't obsess over plugins and workflows, which is the BIG TRAP of using Obsidian (https://www.youtube.com/watch?v=baKCC2uTbRc).
 Helps with avoiding procrastination
 - Can track changes (though Obsidian with github can work better)
 - Can define custom functions